reshmabidikar/slate/source/includes/_invoice.md

 no content
 ```

+**Request Body**

+A JSON array containing one or more tag definition ids to be added as tags.

 **Query Parameters**

 None.

 **Returns**

-If successful, returns a status code of 201 and an empty body.
+If successful, returns a 201 status code.
+In addition, a Location header is returned giving the URL to retrieve the tags associated with the invoice.

 ### Retrieve invoice tags